-The American Board of Electrodiagnostic Specialties (or ABES) is a neurological specialty certification in the performance and interpretation of electrodiagnostic testing, including but not limited to: Nerve Conducation Velocity (NCV) assessments, Electromyography (EMG), Evoked Potentials (Vestibular Evokeed Myogenic Potentials- VEMP, Somatosensory Evoked Potentials – SSEP, Brainstem Auditory Evoked Responses -BAER, Auditory Evoked Potentials- AEP, Electroencephlography- EEG, Laser Evoked Potentials- LEP, Transcranial Evoked Motor Potentials- TcMEP.
+The American Board of Electrodiagnostic Specialties (or ABES) is a neurological specialty certification in the performance and interpretation of electrodiagnostic testing, including but not limited to: Nerve Conduction Velocity (NCV) assessments, Electromyography (EMG), Evoked Potentials (Vestibular Evoked Myogenic Potentials- VEMP, Somatosensory Evoked Potentials – SSEP, Brainstem Auditory Evoked Responses -BAER, Auditory Evoked Potentials- AEP, Electroencephalography- EEG, Laser Evoked Potentials- LEP, Transcranial Evoked Motor Potentials- TcMEP.

 Fellowship Credentials – FABES®:

 Both FABES® and the term Fellow of the American Board of Electrodiagnostic Specialties are federally protected and trademarked terms to describe the highest level of certification by the ABES.

 Fellows must be a licensed health care primary care provider or profession in a healthcare professional field (MD, DO, DC, DPT, ND, PhD, etc), that has completed a minimum of 450 credit hours of training in Electrodiagnostic Specialties in an ACFN approved educational program.
 Fellows must also have completed a minimum of 2 years of clinical experience in the field of neurology and have successfully passed an ACFN administered, approved, and psychometrically-validated board examination.